issalig/galaksija/tape.md

 10 06 00 00 00 48 45 4c 4c 4f 00 00 21 00 00 00 a5 36 2c 51 2c 3a 2c 51 2c
 0a 00 50 52 49 4e 54 20 22 48 45 4c 4c 4f 20 57 4f 52 4c 44 21 22 0d 53
 ```
-First block contain name (this block is optional)
+First block contain name (this block is **optional** and this bytes are ignored until a5 in standard block is found.)
 - `10` -  Name Block
 - `06 00` - Length (6 bytes)
 - `00 00` - Separator
 - `48 45 4c 4c 4f 00` - String terminated with \0 (HELLO)

+Second block is a standard block with a program
 - `00` - Standard Block
 - `21 00` - Length (33 bytes from a5 to CRC)
 - `00 00` - Separator